Introduction to Python

 Blog de MaximoFN

-Functions can return data, this is done by means of the reserved word return
+Functions can return data, this is done using the reserved word return

 .